 Transfer students will be considered as incoming freshmen for the initial awarding and disbursement of financial aid until transcripts arrive and are evaluated.
 Only grades earned at Valdosta State University will be used to determine the grade point average for financial aid eligibility.
-Hours transferred to Valdosta State University will be counted as total hours attempted at the end of the academic year.
+Hours transferred to Valdosta State University will be counted as total hours attempted for the maximum time frame.